Fitus/Zaloha.sh/DOCUMENTATION.md

 testing on your filesystems.
 Be cautious as inode-related issues exist on some filesystems and network-mounted filesystems.

+Symbolic links in &lt;sourceDir&gt; are neither followed nor synchronized to &lt;backupDir&gt;, but Zaloha prepares a restore script in its metadata directory.

-Zaloha does not synchronize other types of objects on &lt;sourceDir&gt; (named pipes, sockets, special devices, etc).
+Zaloha does not synchronize other types of objects in &lt;sourceDir&gt; (named pipes, sockets, special devices, etc).
 These objects are considered to be part of the operating system or parts of applications, and dedicated scripts for their (re-)creation should exist.